 09/05 : Feedforward Networks: Nonlinearities, Convolutional Neural Networks: Convolution, Pooling

-09/12 : Jumpstarting Convolutional Neural Networks: Visualization, Transfer, Practical Models (VGG, AlexNet)
+09/12 : Jumpstarting Convolutional Neural Networks: Visualization, Transfer, Practical Models (VGG, ResNet)

 09/19 : Text and Embeddings: Introduction to NLP, Word Embeddings, Word2Vec

-09/26 : Recurrent Neural Networks: Sequence to Sequence Learning, RNNs and LSTMs
+09/26 : Recurrent Neural Networks and Transformers: Sequence to Sequence Learning, RNNs and LSTMs, Attention and BERT

 10/03 : Unsupervised Deep Learning: Generative Adversarial Networks, Variational Autoencoders